John R. Lanigan: World War II

 With the increasing need of more marine units, 23rd Marine Regiment under Colonel Louis R. Jones was activated at Camp Lejeune, North Carolina in July 1942 and Lanigan, who was already promoted to the rank of major was appointed commanding officer of 3rd Battalion.
 He led the unit during the period of intensive training, before the 23rd Marine Regiment was transferred to Camp Pendleton, California in June 1943 and attached to 4th Marine Division under Major General Harry Schmidt.

 Lanigan was promoted to the rank of lieutenant colonel and appointed regimental executive officer in December of that year and took part in the preparation for combat deployment to the Pacific area.
-The 23rd Marines sailed to the Pacific area in January 1944 in order to capture the island of Kwajalein in the Marshalls.
+The 23rd Marines sailed to the Pacific area in January 1944 in order to capture the island of Roi in the Marshalls.
 Kwajalein was captured one month later and Lanigan spent following four months on Maui, Hawaii.

 During the capture of Saipan in the Marianas in June 1944, Lanigan was wounded by enemy fire and evacuated to the rear.
 He was declared fit for duty after few weeks of rest and rejoined his regiment.
 The 23rd Marines then took part in the capture of close Tinian and Lanigan distinguished himself during the battle.
 He was decorated with the Legion of Merit with Combat "V" and Navy Presidential Unit Citation.

 Lanigan was promoted to the rank of colonel in August 1944 and appointed 4th Marine Division Personnel officer.
 He remained in this capacity until he was relieved by Colonel Orin H. Wheeler on November 1, 1944.
 Lanigan then relieved Colonel Merton J. Batchelder as commanding officer of 25th Marine Regiment and led his regiment during the battle of Iwo Jima in February 1945.